zsellera/petra-printer/README.md

 ### Things on Y axis

 NOTE: on this axis, the linear motion is guied by delrin rollers found on many other printers as well.
 It provides smooth motion while keeping things very sturdy.
-The generally accepted opinion on these rolles is you have to source the matching v-wheel alu extrusions for them.
+The generally accepted opinion on these rollers is you have to source the matching v-wheel alu extrusions for them.
 I did not.
 It works, but I by-design overtensioned them, so the POM wheel had to wear-in to have a perfect fit.
 You might not get a perfect fit, it depends on what wheel and ali extrusion you have.
 The provided scad file is modifiable though for exactly this reason.
 Today I wouldn't design it this way (but use mgn12 here as well).

  * `ytable.scad` is a 2D drawing, which I printed and guided to cut the base acryl sheet by hand.
  * `ymotor.scad` for the nema17 mount for Y